selcukgoktas/SalesforceDeveloperTraining/README.md

 ### AURA14 - Message Channel
 For this example we use the messagechannel So you should check the **messageChannels** folder and **mc.messageChannel-meta.xml** file.
 Also we have two component prefix with Aura14.
 One is **publisher** other one is **subscriber** .
 Publisher send payload message by using message channel and subscriber is receiving this message.

+### AURA15 - Message Channel and Account List Navigation ( Split View like UI)
+For this example we use the messagechannel So you should check the **messageChannels** folder and **mc.messageChannel-meta.xml** file.
+Also we have two component prefix with Aura14.
+One is **publisher** other one is **subscriber** .
+Publisher send payload message by using message channel and subscriber is receiving this message.
+We are sending Record id of the selected account, and subscriber component will receive this record id and show the related account details by using **Lightning Data Service**.

 ### LWC01 - Hello Component
 This is the first LWC Component.